UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 Purpose-Built Platform

-Our vessels are configured for scuba diving, gear handling, diver movement, and safe cold-water operations.
+Our vessels are configured specifically for scuba diving, gear handling, diver movement and cold-water operations.

 Local Ocean Access

-Boat-based training allows access to selected local sites without unnecessary long-distance shore-diving logistics.
+Boat-based training gives us access to selected local sites without unnecessary roadside gear hauls.

-Students develop practical cold-water skills, dry suit competency, buddy awareness, equipment familiarity, situational awareness, and real ocean confidence.
+Students develop dry suit competency, equipment familiarity, situational awareness, buoyancy control and confidence in real ocean conditions as part of their initial training.

 Built On More Than Recreational Diving